sagnik6969/obsidian/Programming notes/Final sem exam 7th sem/Music/Define raga and mention its classes..md

-A "raga" is a melodic framework used in traditional Indian classical music.
-It serves as a basis for improvisation and composition.
-Ragas are characterized by specific ascending and descending patterns of musical notes, known as arohana and avarohana, and may also include certain rules for ornamentation, grace notes, and specific phrases.
-Each raga is associated with a particular mood, time of day, and season.
+A **raga** is the foundational element of Indian classical music, both in the Hindustani and Carnatic traditions.
+It is a melodic framework that guides improvisation and composition, and literally translates to "color" or "passion" in Sanskrit.

 There are two main classes of ragas in Indian classical music: